uipath-certification/uipath-certification.github.io/_posts/2021-06-07-old-uipath-studio-versions.md

 UI Path let's you use the trial version for 60 days before it prompts you to upgrade to the paid version.

 #### Sample Question #2
-Question: What is the current version that's being used for the UI Path Associate Exam?
+Question: What is the current version(May 2021) that's being used for the UI Path Associate Exam?

 - [ ] &nbsp;  20.2 0.8 64 bit version
 - [ ] &nbsp;  20.3 0.8 32 bit version